Checkmarx/Kotlin-SCP/src/CONTRIBUTING.md

 How to Contribute
 =================

-Here are the basic of contributing to GitHub:
+Here are the basics of contributing to GitHub:

 1. Fork and clone the project
 2. Set up the project locally